Marshmellow31/Planner-App-for-iphone/README.md

 - Push any pending goal task directly to the **AI Scheduler** with one tap.

 ### 📊 Analytics
-- Weekly progress chart (bar chart via Chart.js)
-- Subject-wise task completion breakdown
-- Completion rate, streak, overdue count
+- **Weekly Summary Cards**: Completion rate, completed task count, overdue items, and total focus time — at a glance.
-- Goal progress overview
+- **AI-powered Key Insights**: Automatically generated statements about your most productive days and system health.
+- **Consistency Heat Map**: A 24-week, LeetCode-style activity tracker with a premium green color palette and a visual activity legend.
+- **Focus Distribution**: Topic-wise task completion breakdown with progress bars.

 ### ⚙️ Settings
 - Change **display name** and **email**
 - Toggle **push notifications** (FCM-powered)
-- Set your **BTech course** start/end dates for the dashboard banner
+- Set your **Long-Term Focus** goal (e.g., B.Tech, M.Tech, a specific course, a certification) with start/end dates
 - **Study Goals** text field for personal notes
+- Links for **feedback and bug reports**
 - Sign out

 ---